jihoonys82/JS_test/README.md

 # JS test
-this repository for coding test to apply Project:Recapure as Entry Level Full-stack Developer.
+this repository for coding test to apply Project:Recapture as Entry Level Full-stack Developer.

 ## Requirements
 Please create a single HTML page with minimum of JS required to do following: